Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants

 The remainder of the paper is organized as follows.
 Section \ref{sec:modeling} presents the mathematical formulations of the deterministic and stochastic chance-constrained BLC problems.
-In Section \ref{sec:DRCC}, we present DRCC models under both the moment-based and Wasserstein ambiguity sets and develop exact reformulations.
-In Section \ref{sec:adjustable-cc}, we further extend the DRCC models under both ambiguity sets by considering adjustable chance constraints.
-We derive their tractable reformulations.
+In Sections \ref{sec:DRCC}--\ref{sec:adjustable-cc}, we present the DRCC models and their adjustable variants, and derive exact reformulations under both the moment-based and Wasserstein ambiguity sets.
 In Sections \ref{sec:comp-setup}--\ref{sec:comp-adjustable}, we conduct extensive numerical studies on both non-adjustable DRCC models and adjustable chance-constrained models.
 Finally, we draw conclusions in Section \ref{sec:conclusions}.